agera-edc/DataSpaceConnector/CODEQUALITY.md

 }
 ```

 An own report is generated per each Gradle module.
-This is not practical as one has to navigate to the different modules to get to the findings, a central aggregated overview would come handy.
+This is not practical as one has to navigate to the different modules to get to the findings, a central aggregated overview would come handy for visualization.

+An efficient and pragmatic option is to use the Gradle setup only to enforce that no open Spotbugs issues remain when running CI, while using IDE plugins (like the one mentioned in the previous section) to visualize and fix issues locally.

 ![Spotbugs report](.attachments/spotbugs.png)